- Synchronous Runs: Immediate execution, results returned in real-time.

 You receive data immediately as it is processed, making this the easiest mode to implement for quick integrations.
 Key characteristics:- Synchronous execution - results returned in the API response

-- Manual pagination - you handle pagination using page parameters and headers
+- Manual pagination - you handle pagination using cursor and response headers

 - Real-time processing - fastest time to first result